-Alopecia – deficiency and loss of hair; baldness.
-Alopecia is a frequent result of pregnanvy or use of cytotoxic drugs such as in cancer chemotherapy.
+Alopecia – deficiency, and loss of hair; baldness.
+Alopecia is a frequent result of pregnancy or the use of cytotoxic drugs such as in cancer chemotherapy.
 Many other conditions such as thyroid diseases and connective tissue diseases also can contribute to alopecia.

 Anti-aging The common signs of aging are laxity, wrinkles, loss of turgor, skin dullness, pigment changes.
 The practice of anti-aging involves the reversal or the correction of most of these signs on the skin.

-Skin rejuvenation program can help to improve or prevent certain skin conditions.
-Also, some essential supplements are necessary in the diet to enhance the result of different treatments .
+Skin rejuvenation programs can help to improve or prevent certain skin conditions.
+Also, some essential supplements are necessary for the diet to enhance the result of different treatments.

 Arm fat reduction – after losing a lot of weight over a short period of time, it is common for your body to hold fat in some parts of your body like your arms, inner thighs, and waist.
 Reducing the fat in these areas, especially on the arm where it is most visible, is accomplished by using non-invasive techniques for quicker, less painful results.

 Back acne is caused by the same factors that trigger facial acne, and it occurs when an excess of oil production (sebum) blocks your hair follicle.
-Pimples form when extra sebum and dead skin cells build up.
+Pimples form when extra sebum and dead skin cells build-up.
 It can also be caused by your daily habits.
-Some common cause of back acne are: genetics, hormones, medications, stress , sweat, some food.
+Some common causes of back acne are genetics, hormones, medications, stress, sweat, some food.

 Eliminate fat in your abdomen, back, thighs – your abdomen, back, thighs, arms are the more common areas where your body stores excess fat.
 Eliminating the fat in these areas is accomplished by using non-invasive techniques for quicker, less painful results and can lead to a better quality of life.

-Discoloration Conditions may or may not be life threatening and may be caused by illnesses, injury, inflammatory issues, hormonal response, and sun exposure.
-The more common skin discoloration conditions include hyperpigmentation, post-inflammatory hyperpigmentation, solar lentigines, melisma, actinic keratosis, sunburn and thermal burns, rosacea, dermatitis.
+Discoloration Conditions may or may not be life-threatening and may be caused by illnesses, injury, inflammatory issues, hormonal response, and sun exposure.
+The more common skin discoloration conditions include hyperpigmentation, post-inflammatory hyperpigmentation, solar lentigines, melasma, actinic keratosis, sunburn, thermal burns, rosacea, dermatitis.

 Dry skin does not produce enough oil.
-The follicules are usually small and the sebum is minimal.
-Dry skin is more sensitive because barrier function are not healthy due to the lack of lipids (oil).
+The follicles are usually small and the sebum is minimal.
+Dry skin is more sensitive because barrier functions are not healthy due to the lack of lipids (oil).